 - Make a hole with your finger and thumb.
 Place the wrapper on top.
 Scoop a heaping tablespoon of the filling and place it in the center of the wrapper.
 Press the filling down with a butter knife or spoon creating a pouch.
 Add more filling as needed.

 - To flatten the base, place on a flat surface and rotate while gently squeezing at the waist.
-If using a square wrapper, fold protruded sides and sealing them with water.
-Skip if you don't mind the flappy edges.
+If using a square wrapper, fold protruded sides and seal with water.
+Skip the folding if you don't mind the flappy edges.

 - Place the dumplings directly into the steamer with a small gap in between.
 Top with finely grated carrots for a pop of color.